About Mange

 Roger Ross, DVM

 This article is about the type of mange called Demodex Mange.
-Also known as puberty mange, red mange, or genetic mange, and juvenile mange.
+Also known as puberty mange, red mange, genetic mange, and juvenile mange.

 There are several different sub species of demodex mites, but it doesn't matter too much from a treatment standpoint.
 Here's what they look like when we take a skin scraping sample and look under the microscope:

-Here's some basic information about demodex:
+Basic information about demodex:

 Demodex mange in not contagious from one dog or cat to another.
 (Or to people)